cloudlinux/securechain-java/details/integration_guide.md

 ## Steps

 ### Step 1: Get user credntials
 You need username and password in order to use TuxCare ELS Spring repository.
 Anonymous access is disabled.
+To receive username and password please contact sales@tuxcare.com
 <!--
 ### Step 2: Locate the Repository